 Using non-consenting, non-human animals - claimed as able to produce treatments and cures for human illness - is just as arbitrary as using groups of humans (for example white people) to find cures for a different race.
 The colour of our skin or eyes, our gender type and the species we belong to are all irrelevant characteristics when bearing in mind another's interests in avoiding personal suffering.
 What matters are the individual's ability to experience such interests, independent of their race, gender, intelligence or species.

 In the 71 years since animal testing laws were first introduced, scientific knowledge has revolutionised our understanding of the human body and how it differs from other species.
-As a result of what we now know about humans, legal requirements which still force medicines to be tested on animals mean that medical research is literally in chains, tied to 71 year old laws and science far surpassed by current understanding of evolutionary biology and complexity.
+As a result of what we now know about humans, legal requirements which still force medicines to be tested on animals mean that medical research is literally in chains, tied to and science far surpassed by current understanding of evolutionary biology and complexity.

 2013 (UK) 4.12 MILLION EXPERIMENTS ON 4.11 MILLION ANIMALS.